oneblockmore/docs-1/src/operators/stake-management.md

  ```

 Notice 3000 tokens have been reclaimed by the first account from the third
 account's `escrow_balance`.

-TODO: Why is the third account still shown?
-It does not have a positive balance
-anymore?!
+The `general_balance` of the first accound is
+correctly updated and the `escrow_balance` of the third account is now empty.